Ssentiago/obsidian-openapi-renderer/README.md

 - Auto-update toggle for preview.
 Note that next to the plugin preview, you also have a manual update button on the top left

 ### Credits
-Special thanks to [mnaoumov](https://github.com/mnaoumov/) for providing the initial DataviewJS script to render local files in an iframe, which served as the foundation for this plugin's functionality.
+Special thanks to [mnaoumov](https://github.com/mnaoumov/) for providing the initial DataviewJS script, which served as the foundation for this plugin's functionality.